deanmac5/UdaciCards/README.md

-# UdaciCards Project
+# Mobile FlashCards Project

-One Paragraph of project description goes here
+This is the final project from the React Nanodegree.
+It is a flashcard project and this iteration is designed for iOS.

 ## Getting Started